Assessing Volatility With the Standard Deviation Indicator

 A trader using a long-term, trend-following strategy would prefer a less volatile instrument, as the 'noise' of price fluctuations may make trends harder to recognise, and less smooth of a ride when holding a position.

 So how do we actually calculate the standard deviation for a group of prices?
 Keep reading to find out!

 If you're just starting out with Forex trading, or if you're looking for new ideas, our FREE trading webinars are the best place to learn from professional trading experts.
 Receive step-by-step guides on how to use the best strategies and indicators, and receive expert opinion on the latest developments in the live markets.
 Click the banner below to register for FREE trading webinars!

 There are a number of steps involved in calculating the standard deviation of a price set.
 These steps are as follows:

 The Standard Deviation indicator is one of the tools that come bundled as standard when you download MT4.
 The standard indicators in MT4 are divided up into four broad categories of Trend, Oscillators, Volumes, and Bill Williams.
-The Standard Deviation indicator is labelled in MetaTrader 4 as a trend indicator and you will therefore find it in the Trend folder within the Navigator, as shown below:
+The Standard Deviation indicator is labelled in MetaTrader 4 as a trend indicator, and you will therefore find it in the 'Trend' folder within the 'Navigator', as shown in the screenshot below:

 In the green histogram above of standard deviation for USD/JPY, we see that the highest value over the whole chart is lower than 0.5.
 In other words, prices were not particularly volatile over the observed period.
 If prices start to move enough to push the indicator up above 1.0 standard deviations, we should start to take notice.
 This is a significant price move, suggesting above-average strength or weakness.